Whiplash to Broken Bones – 5 Common Car Accident InjuriesApril 15, 2019

 Back and Spine Injuries—The back, and especially the spine, are particularly prone to injury because the spine is so delicate.
 Back injuries in a car accident can be severe and life-changing.
 Some back injuries can lead to limited mobility or even paralysis.
 The road to recovery from breaks to any part of the spine can be lengthy, difficult, and painful.
 A serious back injury can require expensive treatment and surgery, as well as extensive physical therapy.

-Head Injuries—Car accidents can often result in concussions (which is a type of traumatic brain injury) because due to the force of the collision, a driver or passenger in the vehicle can hit their heads on airbags, windows, or other parts of the car.
-Hitting the head extremely hard can cause a concussion, which can cause nausea, vomiting, severe headaches, memory loss, and other forms of damage to the brain.
+Head Injuries—Many common car accident injuries involve the head.
+Car accidents can often result in concussions (which is a type of traumatic brain injury) because due to the force of the collision, a driver or passenger in the vehicle can hit their heads on airbags, windows, or other parts of the car.
+Hitting the head extremely hard can cause a concussion, which can cause nausea, vomiting, severe headaches, memory loss, and other forms of brain damage.

 Knee and Leg Injuries—Many car accident victims suffer knee and leg injuries because the impact of the crash causes their legs or knees to hit the dashboard, or seats in front of them if they are rear passengers.
 If the car is significantly damaged, a persons’ legs may get caught in the wreckage.
 Knee and leg injuries may range from cuts and bruises to torn ligaments or broken bones.